 What Are Choice Privileges Points Worth?

 Choice Privileges points have wide-ranging value depending on how you redeem your points.
-For planning purposes, we suggest trying to get at least 0.6 cents per point from your Choice Privileges points.
-This is based on current award booking rates and the current cost to purchase miles.
+For planning purposes, we suggest trying to get at least 0.6¢ per point from your Choice Privileges points.
+That's the average redemption rate that AwardWallet users have gotten when redeeming Choice Privileges points.
 For comparison, here are what other program currencies are worth.

 Elite Status with Choice Privileges